-Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and might turn out to be a steal for Seattle

 “Crazy, huh?’’
 Jones said.

-Maybe not quite as crazy as standing up to Donald in what was his first actual NFL action last Thursday and holding his own — Pro Football Focus gave Jones the highest grade of any of Seattle’s offensive linemen and judged him the only one not to allow at least one pressure.
+Maybe not quite as crazy as standing up to Donald in what was his first actual NFL action last Thursday and holding his own.
+Pro Football Focus gave Jones the highest grade of any of Seattle’s offensive linemen and judged him the only one not to allow at least one pressure.

 After the 2018 injury, Jones said he was just glad to play football again.
 As for Donald, he knows he’ll see him again.